nikandt/cansat-next/docs/Intro/lesson6.md

 Now we have taken measurements and also saved them on an SD-card.
 The next logical step is to transmit them wirelessly to the ground, which enables completely new world in terms of measurements and experiments we can perform.
 For example, trying out the zero-g flight with IMU would have been quite a bit more interesting (and easy to calibrate), if we could have seen the data in real time.
 Let's take a look at how we can do that!

-In this lesson, we will send measurements from CanSat NeXT to the groundstation receiver.
-Later on, we will also take a look at commanding the CanSat with messaged sent by the groundstation.
+In this lesson, we will send measurements from CanSat NeXT to the ground station receiver.
+Later on, we will also take a look at commanding the CanSat with messaged sent by the ground station.

 ## Antennas

-Before starting this lesson, please make sure you have some type of antenna connected to the CanSat NeXT board and the groundstation.
+Before starting this lesson, please make sure you have some type of antenna connected to the CanSat NeXT board and the ground station.

 :::note